 What Are the Different Types of Community Services Courses?

-If you’re looking to take your commitment to work with the disadvantaged further, an undergraduate course can provide you with the best training for a highly successful career in the industry.
+For those who want to deepen their commitment to working with the disadvantaged, an undergraduate course can provide the best training for a highly successful career in the industry.

-A Certificate III qualification will generally lead to career outcomes such as employment consultant in training, community care assistant/worker, or nursing assistant.
-These online TAFE courses are entry-level, and designed to provide you with an introduction into a specific area of community services.
-Generally, there are minimal to no prerequisites, and graduates will receive a nationally recognised qualification upon completion.
-Possible career outcomes include aged care worker, associate employment consultant, disability service officer and words person, just to name a few.
+A Certificate III qualification will open doors to a variety of career paths, such as employment consultant in training, community care assistant/worker, or nursing assistant.
+These online TAFE courses are entry-level, designed to provide you with an introduction to a specific area of community services.
+There are generally no prerequisites, and upon completion, graduates will receive a nationally recognised qualification.
+Possible career outcomes include aged care worker, associate employment consultant, disability service officer, and many more.

-A Certificate IV qualification can also cover a wide range of areas in the community services field.
-Students will gain an understanding in designing and delivering programs to improve an individual or community group’s wellbeing, as well as learning the fundamentals of working with the disadvantaged.
-Graduates with this level of qualification have the opportunity to embark on roles such as drug and alcohol worker, support worker, youth and family services officer or other similar positions.
+A Certificate IV qualification will give you a wide range of knowledge in the community services field.
+You will learn how to design and deliver programs to improve an individual or community group’s wellbeing, as well as the fundamentals of working with the disadvantaged.
+Graduates with this level of qualification have the opportunity to work in roles such as drug and alcohol worker, support worker, youth and family services officer, and other similar positions.